 and resolutions of old questions.

 Data Policy.
-As a condition for publication of a manuscript in Ecological Monographs, all data associated with the results reported in manuscripts submitted after January 1, 2011 must be made available in a permanent, publicly accessible data archive or repository.
+As a condition for publication of a manuscript in Ecological Monographs, all data associated with the results reported in manuscripts must be made available in a permanent, publicly accessible data archive or repository.
 Examples of permanent data repositories include GenBank for DNA sequences (http://www.ncbi.nlm.nih.gov/genbank/), Ecological Archives (http://esapubs.org/archive/) for basic ASCII tables, and ORNL-DAAC (http://daac.ornl.gov/) for biogeochemical data.
 Ecological Monographs also is a partner with Dryad (http://datadryad.org/), which provides a flexible platform for a wide variety of digital data.
-Data do not have to be archived at the time of manuscript submission, only following acceptance of the manuscript for publication.
+With the exception of material submitted to Ecological Archives, data do not have to be archived at the time of manuscript submission, only following acceptance of the manuscript for publication.

 Archived data should be sufficiently complete so that subsequent users can (1) reconstruct tables, graphs, and statistical analyses reported in the original publication, and (2) derive summary statistics necessary for new analyses or meta-analyses.
 Thus, the normal resolution of the data that are archived will be at the level of individual observations.
 Truly “raw” data, such as scanned pages from field notebooks, complete video streams, or traces of Markov chain Monte Carlo runs rarely will be required.
 Sensitive information, such as precise locality data for rare, threatened, or endangered species, or identity of human subjects, should be redacted as required.
 Sufficient metadata should accompany the data file so that others can readily use files and interpret variables, including their units.
 Such metadata can usually be provided in a short text file.